ZhgChg.Li

 channel: ${{ inputs.SLACK_USER_ID }}

-# ts = Slack message ID, so subsequent notifications can Reply in the same Threads
+# ts = Slack message ID, so later notifications can reply in the same thread

 outputs: